ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 After lunch we saddled up.
 Being exceptionally tall and of generally low fortitude for Mongolian standards, I was experiencing some knee pain from the stirrups being too short, so Lhagwa lengthened them to the last notch in the leather.
 Still too short, but it was better.
 We descended down to the bog and it became clear how treacherous it really was.
 Extending for kilometers, the bog was a patchwork of soft moss, mud pools, and oily bog water.

 As my horse heroically navigated waist deep bog water, I came to realize that we aren't just riding horses for the hell of it.
 This ain't no trail ride.
-This in fact, the only way to get to the Taiga.
+This was in fact, the only way to get to the Taiga.
 Traversing by foot would be impossible, though technically possible in Winter when land freezes over.
 Cars are an obvious no, and motorcycles are no better.
 That leaves horses and reindeers.
 It was no easy task, even for the horses, who regularly "broke through" the surface layers, ending chest deep in mud.

 Throughout this arduous journey for the horses, us humans were enjoying a relatively peaceful journey.
 The only sounds were the squelching of our horse's legs navigating the thick bog.
 After an hour or two of marching, the landscape started to change.
 The terrain steepened, the ground firmed, and the treeline began to thicken.